dumbie/CtrlUI/Readme.txt

 4) Enjoy using your new controller friendly based user interface.

 | Uninstallation Instructions
-1) Run the Driver Installer and click on "Uninstall drivers"
+1) Run the Driver Installer and click on "Uninstall drivers" and "Cleanup"
-2) Remove the created shortcuts from your startup folder.
-3) Remove the created tasks in Windows task scheduler.
-4) Remove the extracted CtrlUI directory.
+2) Remove the extracted CtrlUI directory.

 | Tips and tricks
 - Let CtrlUI automatically launch on Windows startup for easier alltime usage.